Atmospheric Chemistry Special Interest Group

-ACSG is currently organised by two conveners: Dr. Paul Young (Lancaster University) and Dr Rami Alfarra (University of Manchester).
+ACSG is currently organised by two conveners: Dr. Ryan Hossaini (Lancaster University) and Dr Ruth Purvis (University of York).
 There is no formal membership, so the organisers consult an ad-hoc committee of atmospheric chemistry researchers about the form and content of the annual meetings, and about the balance of subject matter and invited speakers.
 Anyone with particular ideas for a meeting theme are encouraged to contact either of the conveners.